legendarycode3/decentralized-stablecoin/README.md

 The `DSCEngine` contract contains the core protocol logic for collateral management, stablecoin operations, liquidations, and account information retrieval.

 #### Collateral Management
-* `depositCollateral(address tokenCollateralAddress, uint256 amountCollateral)`: Deposits an approved collateral
+* `depositCollateral(address tokenCollateralAddress, uint256 amountCollateral)`: Deposits an approved collateral asset into the protocol.